 A: The ULA season starts on opening weekend (mid-June) and runs through July.

-Q: Will we play a game any home games?
+Q: Will we play any home games?

 Q: Will lack of playing in the past impact the ability to play at this time?

 A: No, new players will be just fine jumping into the sport as many are just beginning at this age.